Mercy Works Connect

 You’ll meet new people, share ideas and receive ongoing support from the Project Co-ordinator, In-school Co-ordinator and other volunteers.

-To donate or speak to our Mercy Connect WA Coordinator, please call Kristen on 0406 233 102 or send an email to Kristen.soon@mercyworks.org.au
+To donate or speak to our Mercy Works Connect WA Coordinator, please call Kristen on 0406 233 102 or send an email to Kristen.soon@mercyworks.org.au

 Gateways to Employment for People Seeking Asylum